iebu123/frp-installer/README.md

 -   **Interactive Configuration:** Guides you through the process of configuring both `frps` and `frpc` with a user-friendly menu.
 -   **Configuration Validation:** Verifies the generated configuration files to ensure they are valid.
 -   **Systemd Service Management:** Creates and manages `systemd` services for `frps` and `frpc`, allowing you to easily start, stop, restart, and check the status of the services.
+-   **Automatic Service Reset:** Set up a cron job to automatically reset `frp` services daily, weekly, or monthly to ensure they are always running smoothly.
 -   **Proxy Management:** Easily add and manage proxies for the `frpc` client, with support for single ports and port ranges.
 -   **Automatic Proxy Naming:** Automatically generates proxy names based on the ports, simplifying the configuration process.
 -   **User-Friendly Interface:** A clear and visually appealing menu-driven interface for easy navigation and operation.